FrankVolpe/Interest-Rate-Binomial-Tree/README.md

 ## Summary

 This program is designed for the valuation of a bond using a binomial interest rate tree.
 This program does not yet support continuous compounding for interest rate projections.
-For beginners, I feel that I over-documented this program.
+To accomodate beginners, I "over-documented" (if thats even possible) this program.
 It should be extremely straightforward to understand how everything works.
 Should you need any clarification, or to report any issues/improvements, do not hesitate to reach out.

 One clear constraint I am choosing to undertake in building this program is avoiding the use of object oriented programming (OOP) in the back end calculations.
 The purpose of this is to minimize computational burden.